DISCLAIMER: Some content in this article outlines how to use functionalities with the new Course Management. Check out this article for further info.

-SCORM (Shareable Content Object Reference Model) is a collection of standards and specifications for a web-based LMS.
-It defines the communication between client content and a host system, called a run-time environment.
-SCORM also defines how content is packaged into a transferable ZIP file, called a “Package Interchange Format”, to be uploaded in the platform.
+SCORM (Sharable Content Object Reference Model) is a set of technical standards for Elearning platforms.
+It provides the communication method and data models that allow Elearning content and LMSs to work together.
+SCORM also defines how to package content into a transferable ZIP file, called a “Package Interchange Format”, to be uploaded in the platform.

-Your Docebo LMS is compatible with SCORM versions 1.2 and 2004 3rd Edition.
+Docebo is compatible with SCORM versions 1.2 and 2004 3rd Edition.
 Please note the following limitations for each version:

 - SCORM 1.2.
 4,096 characters (Articulate’s default is 256 characters) for the suspend_data CMI element.

 - SCORM 2004 3rd Edition.
 64,000 characters for the suspend_data CMI element.
 Sequencing is not supported for this version.

 NOTE: This article outlines best practices and how to manage SCORM content within the context of Docebo, but should not be used as an expert guide in SCORM content at large.
 To learn more about creating SCORM packages, refer to this article for Articulate or this article for Adobe Captivate.